EuropeanUniversityFoundation/home_api_middleware/README.md

   - Example usage: `{site_url}/accomomdation/quality-labels`

 ## Permissions and Authentication
 The module provides the `use home_api_middleware` permission, assign it to the roles that should be able to access the endpoint.
 The client has to take care of authenticating the Drupal users.
-Currently `api_key` and `cookie` authentication is enabled for the endpoint (in the routing file).
+Currently `cookie` authentication is enabled for the endpoint (in the routing file).